Biodiversity and Climate Research Centre BiK-F

 Prof. Dr. Imke Schmitt

-Professor, project area C, Adaptation and Climate
+Professor, research activity 8, Adaptation and Climate

 My primary research interest is the evolution of symbiotic organisms, in particular those that form partnerships with fungi.
 I have been using phylogenetics and comparative phylogenetics to analyze the evolutionary history of lichen-forming fungi and their characters.
 Since many fungal groups produce a wide variety of secondary metabolites, I am also interested in exploring the potential of phylogenetic methods in natural product chemistry to understand the evolution of chemical characters and biosynthetic genes.
 Currently my lab is studying the effects of climate change on the assembly of fungal communities associated with plant leaves and roots using next generation sequencing approaches.
 We want to find out, if the composition of symbiotic fungal communities affects local adaptation of the plants.
 My work integrates a variety of disciplines, such as molecular phylogenetics, systematics, natural product chemistry, and metagenomics.